 Workplace automation: the verdict

-There are a lot of possibilities when it comes to automating the workplace in 2016: it’s frighteningly doable.
+There are a lot of possibilities when it comes to automating the workplace: it’s frighteningly doable.
 There’s no doubt that our working lives have become easier with technologies that have saved time and cut costs, but the human touch is still required to make this technology work, so we can have faith in the fact that robots won’t be replacing us any time soon.

 After all, while there are plenty of benefits to workplace automation, removing the personal vibrancy of a workforce would dim the spark that makes a great business flourish.